 What is a charge-off?

-A charge-off occurs when a creditor deems a debt to be “uncollectable” in order to write it off in their accounting records.
+A charge-off occurs when a creditor deems a debt to be “uncollectable” to write it off in their accounting records.

 Different companies handle charge-offs in different ways.
 Some have an internal collection department, while others sell old debts or contract third parties to collect for them.

 No matter which option a company chooses, a charge-off can be a real headache.
 Not only does it damage your credit history, it also often results in new collection activity.

 How soon after a late payment can a charge-off occur?

 Some people think that a charge-off only occurs after several months of no payment on an account, and when they do, it’s an easy situation to correct.

 Unfortunately, that’s simply not true.
 A charge-off can occur as soon as 90 days past-due, though most companies wait six months.
 Regardless of when the charge-off occurs, getting it resolved can be difficult if the company sells their debts to a third-party collection agency.

 Do charge-offs hurt your credit score?

 They are much more damaging than a 30-day or 60-day late notation.
 When they appear on your credit report they serve as a red flag to other potential lenders.
 Even if most of your accounts are up-to-date and paid on time, a single charged off debt can cause you to be denied for multiple types of credit.

 While not as bad as a bankruptcy or a foreclosure, most creditors won’t lend to someone who has multiple charge-offs on their credit report.
 Additionally, nearly all mortgage lenders require all of them to be cleared before issuing a home loan.
 Plus, you may even have trouble qualifying for credit cards and store cards.